- Support & Advice

-Rev Gayle Taylor was the minister at Colinton Parish Church in Edinburgh and is a proud supporter of Waverley Care.
+Rev Gayle Taylor is a Church of Scotland minister and proud supporter of Waverley Care.

 When did you first get involved?